Mulgoa - Luddenham - Orchard Hills

 Mulgoa - Luddenham - Orchard Hills lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Aug 2025, Mulgoa - Luddenham - Orchard Hills's population is around 13,371.
-This reflects an increase since the 2021 Census, which reported a population of 12,040 people.
-The change is inferred from ABS data showing an estimated resident population of 13,127 as of June 2024 and an additional 369 validated new addresses since the Census date.
-This results in a density ratio of 84 persons per square kilometer.
-Mulgoa - Luddenham - Orchard Hills's growth of 11.1% since the 2021 census exceeded both the SA4 region (5.3%) and the state, indicating it as a growth leader in the region.
-Natural growth contributed approximately 40.5% to overall population gains during recent periods.
+Based on AreaSearch's analysis, Mulgoa - Luddenham - Orchard Hills' population was around 13,371 as of Aug 2025.
+This reflected an increase of 1,331 people (11.1%) since the 2021 Census, which reported a population of 12,040 people.
+The change was inferred from the estimated resident population of 13,127 from the ABS as of June 2024 and an additional 369 validated new addresses since the Census date.
+This level of population equated to a density ratio of 84 persons per square kilometer.
+Mulgoa - Luddenham - Orchard Hills' growth of 11.1% since the 2021 census exceeded the SA4 region's growth of 5.3%, along with the state, marking it as a growth leader in the region.
+Natural growth contributed approximately 40.5% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
-Considering projected demographic shifts, exceptional growth is predicted over the period from Aug 2025 to 2041, with the area expected to increase by 15,230 persons, recording a gain of 112.1% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth was predicted over this period, with the area expected to increase by 15,230 persons to 2041 based on the latest population numbers, recording a gain of 112.1% in total over the 17 years.

 Frequently Asked Questions - Population